durcij/comics-club/_posts/2019-12-2-meeting-summary.md

 - Clerical
 ---

-This week, we did some of our usual clerical business, nominating things to read and *discuss* for the next two weekends.
+This week, we did some of our usual clerical business, and continued to have minor existential crises.

 ## Officer Announcements